edcrouch/state-vote-projections/README.md

 There are also prebuilt binaries available that accept the state name as an argument.

-You can run those like this: `./state-vote-projections-linux nevada`.
+You can run those like this: `./state-vote-projections-linux new-mexico`.

 ## Compiling
 `env GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build -o state-vote-projections-linux`